 Overview and History

-Decentralization funds are regranted locally by regional and local arts agencies at the invitation of the Council.
-DEC enables these designated agencies (DEC sites) to provide project support to a wide-range of professional, vocational and educational arts and culture in their respective communities and to support the creation of new work by individual artists directly through the Individual Artist Category.
+SCR funds are re-granted locally by regional and local arts agencies at the invitation of the Council.
+SCR enables these designated agencies (SCR sites) to provide project support to a wide-range of professional, vocational and educational arts and culture in their respective communities and to support the creation of new work by individual artists directly through the Individual Artist Category.
 Applicants/artists must be at least 18 years of age at the time of application.

 NYSCA has developed broad guidelines that provide a framework for implementation of the program, while giving local arts agencies flexibility to tailor the program to the diverse communities that they serve.
-Funding decisions are based on evaluative criteria designed by each DEC Site and approved by NYSCA staff.
-DEC site administration is governed by a set of procedures outlined in this Decentralization Manual issued by NYSCA and available at every DEC site.
+Funding decisions are based on evaluative criteria designed by each SCR Site and approved by NYSCA staff.
+SCR site administration is governed by a set of procedures outlined in this SCR Manual issued by NYSCA and available at every SCR site.

-Decentralization serves as an umbrella for three distinct funding categories: Community Arts, Arts Education and the Individual Artists.
-All DEC sites are mandated to fund the Community Arts category and may opt-in to fund the Arts Education and Individual Artist Categories.
+SCR serves as an umbrella for three distinct funding categories: Community Arts, Arts Education and the Individual Artists.
+All SCR sites are mandated to fund the Community Arts category and may opt-in to fund the Arts Education and Individual Artist Categories.

-The Greene County Council on the Arts provides DEC funding for Community Arts (a.k.a.
-Community Project Support), Arts Education, and Individual Artists.
+CREATE Council on the Arts provides SCR funding for Community Arts Projects, Arts Education, and Individual Artists Commissions.